SuiMachine/LiveSplit.RedFaction/README.md

 ﻿LiveSplit.RedFaction
 =====================

-LiveSplit.RedFaction is a [LiveSplit](http://livesplit.org/) component for Red Faction (Pure Faction).
+LiveSplit.RedFaction is a [LiveSplit](http://livesplit.org/) component for Red Faction.

 Features
 --------